Inria-Empenn/shanoir_downloader/README.md

 You might want to skip the anonymization process and the encryption process with the `--skip_anonymization` and `--skip_encryption` arguments respectively (or `-sa` and `-se`).

+### `shanoir2bids.py`

-For `shanoir2bids.py`, a configuration file must be provided to transform a Shanoir dataset into a BIDS dataset.
+A `.json` configuration file must be provided to transform a Shanoir dataset into a BIDS dataset.
 ```
 -----------------------------[.json configuration file information]-------------------------------
 This file will tell the script what Shanoir datasets should be downloaded and how the data will be organised.